Government-Sponsored Enterprise Debt Securities

-Traditionally considered high-quality, income-generating vehicles, government-sponsored enterprise securities offer relative safety, predictable income and competitive returns over Treasuries.
-Government-sponsored enterprises (GSEs) were established by acts of Congress to support various public policies, such as home ownership, farming, education and natural resource development.
-Although issued by government-created corporations and agencies, GSE debt is not guaranteed by the federal government.
-This means that payments of interest and principal are solely the obligation of the issuers.
+Traditionally considered high-quality, income-generating vehicles, government-sponsored enterprise securities typically offer relative safety, predictable income and competitive returns over Treasuries.
+Government-sponsored enterprises (GSEs) were established by acts of Congress to support various public policies, such as homeownership, farming, education, and natural resource development by ensuring liquidity in the secondary market.
+GSEs do not lend directly to the public but purchase loans in the secondary market.
+Although GSEs carry the implicit backing of the U.S. government, they are not direct obligations of the government.
+This means that payments of interest and principal are the obligation of the issuers.
 One exception exists, however.
 In 1968, Congress created the Government National Mortgage Association, or Ginnie Mae, and debt securities issued by Ginnie Mae are backed by the full faith and credit of the U.S. government.
 Fannie Mae and Freddie Mac are presently under the Federal Housing Finance Agency’s conservatorship.
 During the conservatorship, both enterprises will continue normal business operations, including interest and principal payments.
 For more information, please visit fhfa.gov.

 In order to support public policies, GSEs purchase new mortgages and other loans from issuers, who then use the proceeds to issue new loans.
 The GSEs issue notes, bonds and mortgage-backed securities via periodic auctions as well as through various securities dealers.
 The amount of debt issued and the frequency of issuance depend on each GSE’s need for funding.
 The most active participants are shown in the following table.

 |GSE||Securities Issued||Borrow from the Treasury||State and Local Tax Exempt||Government Guarantee|

 |Federal Home Loan Bank (FHLB)||Notes, bonds, discount notes||Yes||Yes||No|